CL Parchment 770 433 1

 Analogy of a Western Leveraged Bit and Lever

 A lever has an effort force (input), a load force(output), and a pivot point or fulcrum.
-The purpose of a lever type machine is to apply a force to, or move, an object (load).
-Depending on the type (class) of lever, either the effort force can be multiplied on the load, or the distance the load is moved can be gained.
-The difference among the three lever classes is the location of the fulcrum (pivot point), and the location of the effort and load forces.
-These locations affect the resultant force on the load and the distance the load moves in relation to the distance the effort arm moves.
-The diagram below will help one understand these ideas.
+The purpose of a lever machine is to apply a force to, or move an object (load).
+Depending on the type (class) of lever, either the effort force can be multiplied on the load, or the distance the load is moved can be gained (for a small movement of the effort input, a larger movement of the load occurs).

 The distance between the effort force and the fulcrum is called the effort arm.